When you’re diagnosed with diabetes, you get access to your very own diabetes healthcare team.

 Diabetes specialist (diabetologist or endocrinologist)

-This is a doctor who specialises in diabetes.
+This is doctor is a diabetes specialist.
 They’re usually based at a hospital or diabetes clinic, although some areas have community diabetologists based at your GP surgery.

 This is an expert in food and nutrition who can talk to you about the right diet for you as someone with diabetes.